Sainsbury's: Developing business (2009–2016)

 In March 2009, Sainsbury's reached an agreement to buy 24 shops from The Co-operative Group, 22 of which were Somerfield shops, which the group was required to sell as a condition of its takeover of Somerfield.
 A further nine shops were purchased from The Co-operative Group in June 2009.
 These were concentrated in West Wales, the North of England and Scotland, where Sainsbury's market share is low.

 In May 2010, Sainsbury's confirmed a multimillion-pound deal with the London Organising Committee of the Olympic and Paralympic Games (LOCOG) to be the main sponsor of the 2012 Paralympic Games.
 Under the deal, Sainsbury's sold Paralympic merchandise and became involved in high-profile events, such as the torch relay.
 It became one of only two sponsors able to take advantage of the limited branding allowed within the Games.
 The promotional rights did not extend to the Olympics.
 After the Paralympic Games, the company decided to sponsor the British Paralympic Association through to Rio 2016.

 On 30 November 2011, Sainsbury's reached the first milestone in its Vision for 2020, by opening its thousandth self-service shop in Irvine, Scotland.
 To celebrate this, Sainsbury's doubled its staff discount to 20% for the first four days of December.
 In January 2014, Sainsbury's completed the purchase of the 50% share in Sainsbury's Bank, owned by Lloyds Banking Group.

 In July 2014, the company began powering one of its shops by converting food waste into bio methane gas to generate electricity.
 The group became the first retailer to come off the National Grid by its own means.
 In July 2016, Arcus FM extended its facilities management contract with Sainsbury's, securing a ten-year renewal.
 Arcus won the initial contract in 2009, and saw the contract extended in 2011.

-Multi-channel retailer and restructuring (2016–present)
+Multi-channel retailer and restructuring (2016–2026)

 After a four-month pursuit, in April 2016 Home Retail Group agreed to be taken over by Sainsbury's for £1.4 billion.
 Sainsbury's completed the acquisition in September 2016.
 The deal included catalogue chain Argos and furnishing retailer Habitat.
 As a result, the new Sainsbury's group was organised into four divisions: the core Sainsbury's food retail business; General Merchandising (including Argos) & TU Clothing; Financial Services (Sainsbury's Bank and Argos financial services businesses); and various property investments.